Booth Setup Tips

 - Place d-rings on the inside of the canvas frame rather than the back, so that the canvas can lay flat on a wall.

 - If canvases are lightweight enough that the wind will lift the bottom away from the display panels, a tiny flat head screw can be attacked on the back bottom of your canvas.
 Then run a thin wire or a fishing line to a drapery hook below.
 This screw can be removed after the artwork is purchased.

 - Another similar idea would be to use small command hooks to do the same thing.
-This would be easy for artists to remove at time of sale.
+This would be even easier for artists to remove at time of sale, but less cost effective.